Ayeshashabbir01/study_buddy/README.md

     def __str__(self):
         return self.body[0:50]
 ```
-now we have to migrate our database and Register that model to the admin.py,
+now we have to `migrate our database` and `Register` that model to the admin.py,
 ```py
  python manage.py makemigrations
  python manage.py migrate
 ```
-when we can registering our model,this makes it easy to add, edit, and delete data directly from the admin panel.
+when we can registering our model,this makes it easy to `add`, `edit`, and `delete data` directly from the admin panel.
 ```py
 # admin.py
 from django.contrib import admin